 A toothache often requires some sort of treatment by your dentist.

 Until you can see your dentist, try these self-care tips for a toothache:

 - Use dental floss to remove any food particles or plaque wedged between your teeth.

 - Consider taking an over-the-counter (OTC) pain reliever to dull the ache, but don't place aspirin or another painkiller directly against your gums because it may burn your gum tissue.

 - If the toothache is caused by trauma to the tooth, apply a cold compress to the outside of your cheek.

 Use caution with products containing benzocaine

-Benzocaine has been linked to a rare but serious, sometimes deadly, condition called methemoglobinemia, which decreases the amount of oxygen that the blood can carry.
+Previous advice included sparingly applying an OTC antiseptic containing benzocaine directly to the irritated tooth and gum for temporary relief.
+But benzocaine has been linked to a rare and serious, sometimes deadly, condition called methemoglobinemia, which decreases the amount of oxygen that the blood can carry.
 So follow these guidelines:

-- Talk to your dentist or doctor about using an OTC antiseptic containing benzocaine.
+- Talk to your dentist or doctor before using an OTC antiseptic containing benzocaine.